Simple questions about The Sun with Answers:

 Related: quiz on Capital cities of the World

-Ques.
-What are the fixed paths of all the eight planets around the sun called?
+What are the eight planets’ fixed paths around the Sun called?

 (a) Geoid